-Financial statements for the year ended 31 December 2019 Notes and significant accounting policies (continued)
+Financial statements for the year ended 31 December, 2020 Notes and significant accounting policies (continued) (All amounts are stated in Ghana cedi unless otherwise stated)

 2.2.4 Provisions (continued)

 (a) Provision for restructuring/reorganization

 A restructuring or reorganization is a programme that is planned and controlled by management which will materially change the scope and manner in which the business is conducted e.g. the termination or sale of business.
 A provision for restructuring can only be recognized if there is a constructive obligation which is established if the following conditions are met: